 It makes sense to take a few steps to protect your images when you rely on them for your livelihood but remember that whatever measures you take, nothing will ultimately stop someone from stealing your content and photos if they really want to.

 Don’t waste your time trying to achieve the impossible.
 Just by making your digital images difficult to access most “downloaders” will be deterred.
 The same goes for watermarking your online images with your logo or website address.
 There are some people who may crop it out but, the majority won’t and will either find an alternative image or use the watermarked one, possibly giving you exposure and driving traffic to your site.
-Check out our other keyword blog posts and stay tuned for many more to come.
+Check out our other keyword blog posts and stay tuned for much more to come.